When Akbaruddin begged Swaraj not to pick up Boris Johnson's phone! | ExBulletin

 The United Kingdom had decided to withdraw its candidate after a close electoral process.

-Akbaruddin, also a former Foreign Ministry spokesman, says major UN elections bring together all the elements of a state’s keen sense of multilateral diplomacy as well as a state’s ability to leverage the intensity of bilateral relations with its advantage on the global platform.
+Akbaruddin, also a former Foreign Ministry spokesperson, says major UN elections bring together all the elements of a state’s keen sense of multilateral diplomacy as well as a state’s ability to leverage the intensity of bilateral relations to its advantage on the global platform.

 They are also a useful way to understand the realities on the ground in which diplomats must navigate to achieve foreign policy objectives, he says.